calve/prof/README.md

 ## USAGE

-   * 'prof'  will let you list and delete your TPs after choosing an UE.
-   * 'prof --sorted' will list every TPs found, and print them sorted by deadline
+   * 'prof' or 'prof --sorted' will list every TPs found, and print them sorted by deadline
-   * 'prof archive.tar.gz' will upload archive to the place you will specifie
+   * 'prof archive.tar.gz' will let you list and delete your TPs after choosing an UE.

     ./prof [archive.tar.gz|--sorted]

-archive.tar.gz is necessary if you want to upload a file
+archive.tar.gz is necessary if you want to upload a file If you want to move around, try "./prof anything"

 ## CHANGELOG

+ - Better ui, now loop thru tp and ue list
  - Fix : Date comparaison
  - Added argument --sorted to list all TPs sorted by time.
 Still experimental
  - QuickFix : Clear buffer containing downloaded pages before getting TP list